Alex Lasry: Political positions

+Controversies and disputes

 Lasry has been involved in Bucks' conflict with the unions caused by hiring non-union workers with lower wages which team reps originally described as "a matter of economics".
 Lasry also continues to own shares in Amazon, which he has refused to sell, despite criticizing the company.

-While running for US Senate, Alex received an extension in May 2022 to not disclose his financial assets until after the Wisconsin Democratic Senate Primary in August 2022.
+While running for the U.S. Senate, Lasry received an extension in May 2022 to not disclose his financial assets until after the Wisconsin Democratic Senate primary in August 2022.

 In August 2020, when members of the Bucks supposedly leaked to NBA reporter Shams Charania that they were attempting to reach Wisconsin Attorney General Josh Kaul after the Kenosha police shooting of Jacob Blake, records show that Lasry texted a staffer of Kaul's to say that he "yelled at the players" over the leak.

 Lasry was accused of cutting in line because he received his COVID vaccine at the time when only seniors were eligible for shots in Wisconsin.
 He said his wife's uncle contacted her about unused doses that would go to waste.
 She declined the shot because of her pregnancy, and Lasry took it instead.